How to Store and Handle Hydraulic Seals Properly?

 We provide ziplock-sealed, moisture-proof packaging for all exported seals.
 Want your brand on the bag?
 Let us know.

-How long can seals be stored?
+How long can you store hydraulic seals without quality loss?

-Shelf life depends on material:
+Shelf life depends on the material:

 Material Shelf Life (unopened)